RavenCutie21/Voice-Changer-Settings/README.md

 [Antasma's issues and fixes page](https://docs.google.com/document/d/e/2PACX-1vQIwJ3MVidhgEaXwWFl0xpVonVOVfneaNVADd7-NMWFgPIsfWWhG8NNqzQMsXDIOGlBIfxscoIm2_6I/pub)

-# TLDR tweak after initial set up to your hardware
+# TLDR tweak afterwards, there is no "PERFECT" settings

 NVIDIA: f0-RMVPE/CREPE_TINY,Chunk 112,Extra4096-16384,Tune Voice dependant but range is -12 to +12,Index 0 or 1,Gain In0.7 Out1.4,Model type any